-Understanding the Minerals in Tap Water—Are They Healthy?
+Understanding the Minerals in Tap Water: What You Should Know

 Does Tap Water Contain Minerals?

-Drinking water comes from natural origins, so it will contain all the minerals found in its source.
-In fact, some tap water is considered “hard water” because it has higher mineral content.
+Drinking water will contain all the minerals found in its source.
+In fact, some tap water is considered “hard water” because the mineral content in the water is higher.
+Some of the most common minerals found in tap water include calcium, magnesium, sodium, potassium, and trace minerals like iron, zinc, and manganese.

 Additionally, for health and quality concerns, some minerals and chemicals are added at the water treatment facility.
-One of the minerals added to tap water is fluoride, which helps strengthen your teeth and prevent tooth decay by up to 25%,according to the CDC.
+One of the minerals added to tap water is fluoride, which helps strengthen your teeth and prevent tooth decay by up to 25%.

 Tap Water Mineral Content and Benefits